Pareto Optimization for Subset Selection with Dynamic Cost Constraints: Experimental Investigations

 \subsubsection{Empirical Analysis}

 In this section, we compare the performance of three evolutionary and two greedy algorithms in dynamic environments with a variety of frequencies.
+Moreover, we have closely observe the changes of \POMCwp population size during a single dynamic benchmark.
 In Section~\ref{sec:InfMax}, we divided the sequence of dynamic changes into four intervals to study how our evolutionary algorithms improve during the optimization process.
 In this experiment, we consider all 200 changes as a whole, and we calculate the partial offline error for all the changes.
 Since smaller benchmarks are considered here, we can study how long does it take for the algorithms to compensate the errors generated at the beginning of the dynamic changes and outperform the others after 200 changes.

 Note that the random cost is similar to the cardinality constraint in Section~\ref{sec:InfMax} since it considers each node despite the structure of the graph.
 In other words, the increase in fitness value occurred by adding a specific node is independent of the rise in the cost.
 Adding a node that covers lots of other nodes, however, is always expensive when we consider the outdegree cost.
 Thus, we expect better results from the greedy approaches when the random constraint is considered.